sylvia1106/idb-managed/README.md

 ])

 ```
-addItems transaction is atomic, which means this transaction will roll back if any item failed to be add.
+addItems transaction is atomic, which means this transaction will roll back if any item failed to be added.

-* itemConfig: Info of the items to add.
+* itemConfig: The item's info.
 	* tableName: Name of the table you want to add the item into.
 	* item: The item you want to add.
 	* itemDuration(Optional): The duration of this item.
 Expired items will be deleted during next add operation of this table.